robertwayne/template-rocket-svelte-spa/README.md

 ## Server Notes

-- Contains a simple fairing for handling CORS requests.
+- Built-in fairing for handling CORS requests.
-- Contains a simple fairing for a Content Security Policy.
+- Built-in fairing for a Content Security Policy.
+- Built-in fairing for caching static files - caches JS, WOFF2, WEBP, and CSS files by default.
-- **The PostgreSQL fairing is disabled by default.**.
+- **Includes a PostgreSQL fairing, which is disabled by default.**.
 Add this fairing in `main.rs` if you wish to use it.

 ## Client Notes